Intrigia/intrigianet-deprecated/README.md

 # Intrigianet
 This is the intranet for the organization Intrigia.
 If you wish to help us develop this you can contact it@intrigia.se

+# The app is built on the Quasar framework for Vue

 ## Install the dependencies
 ```bash
 npm install